A sheriff says a North Carolina suspect may have killed 4 of his children over several months

 The deputies discovered human bodies in the trunk and they appeared to have died some time ago, Bizzell said.

-Dickens' great uncle told a television station Tuesday that Dickens was an Iraq War veteran.
+Dickens' great uncle told a television station on Tuesday that Dickens was an Iraq War veteran.

 Some neighbors said Tuesday that they didn't remember seeing the family, especially after Dickens' wife, Stephanie Rae Jones Dickens, died in April 2024.
 Authorities had determined she died from complications from a miscarriage, and doctors ruled her death as natural, Bizzell said.